Residential Branch Pick-Up

 Branches can also be dropped off at the Public Works Yard every Saturday (excluding statutory holidays) from 7 a.m. - 2 p.m.
 Learn more about garden waste drop-off here.

 Branch Pick-Up Tips

 Please note that only tree branches can be chipped and collected.
 All other yard waste can be taken to the Public Works Yard for disposal.

 - Tree branches size between 2.5 cm/1" to 25 cm/10" in diameter only will be picked up

-- If your property does not have a boulevard, the branch piles can be placed on public or private property behind the sidewalk or in the driveway behind the sidewalk.
-Please do not place branch piles on the sidewalk or roadway.
-Piles left in rear laneways will not be chipped.
+- If your property does not have a boulevard, the branch piles can be placed on public or private property behind the sidewalk or in the driveway behind the sidewalk, but please do not place branch piles on the sidewalk or roadway

-Shrubs and plants, ivy clippings, holly, blackberry canes, rose canes, morning glory, garden refuse, compost, lawn clippings, loose leaves, soil, rocks, roots, stumps, construction lumber, and material from commercial tree contractors.
+Shrubs and plants, ivy clippings, holly, blackberry canes, rose canes, morning glory, knotweed species, garden refuse, compost, lawn clippings, loose leaves, soil, rocks, roots, stumps, construction lumber, and material from commercial tree contractors.

-Before pruning, please consult the City's Tree Preservation Bylaw [PDF - 122 KB] for guidance.
+Before pruning, please consult the City's Tree Preservation Bylaw for guidance.